Terms and Conditions

 Students may borrow private education loans in place of or in combination with federal loan programs.
 Students are responsible for researching and applying for their private loan.
 Students may borrow up to the published total cost of attendance less any other aid received.
 Students should upload the Johnson Private Loan Certification Request Form to ensure timely processing.

-Johnson offers a no co-signer loan through Quorum Federal Credit Union to students enrolled in the 2-year and 1-year residential MBA programs.
+Johnson offers a no co-signer loan through Quorum Federal Credit Union to students enrolled in the Two-Year residential MBA program.
 This loan currently allows international students to borrow up to cost of tuition plus $10,000 additional expenses without a cosigner, as long as the international student either has no credit or, at least, good credit in the United States.
 Details and application link are emailed directly to admitted, international students.

 Disbursement of Loans